SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 ## Settings

-**This Add-on comes now with a series of 'quality-of-life' settings** that, for certain uses of SWTOR assets (artistic, mostly), can save us a lot of work. **All settings have tooltips explaining their functions**.
+**This Add-on comes now with a series of 'quality-of-life' settings** that, for certain uses of SWTOR assets (artistic, mostly), can save us a lot of work.

+ **THE ADD-ON'S DEFAULT SETTINGS ARE PERFECTLY FINE** for having everything work as expected (**they match the behavior of previous versions**).
+Set to those, our other Add-ons (Character Assembler, Area Assembler, ZG SWTOR Tools) won't notice any difference.

+**All settings have tooltips explaining their functions**.
 They are about dealing with the fact that SWTOR game assets usually come in sizes, axis order schemes, and other details that require changes to be able to work with some of Blender's more advanced features: physics simulations, non-SWTOR armatures-based custom rigs, etc., which need things such as real world-like sizes or no 'soft' transforms getting in the way.

-All that said, **the Add-on's default settings are perfectly fine** for having everything work as expected (**they match the behavior of previous versions**).
-Set to those, our other Add-ons (Character Assembler, Area Assembler, ZG SWTOR Tools) won't notice any difference.

 ![alt text](readme_images/gr2_addon_020.png)

-**(All these settings can be changed on the fly for any specific import, as they show up in all importers' File Browsers)**
+**(All these settings can be changed on the fly for any specific import, as they show up in the importers' File Browsers)**

 ![alt text](readme_images/gr2_addon_035.png)

+### About SWTOR's 3D models and Blender.

+**SWTOR uses decimeters as its distance unit** instead of meters (that solves some precision issues typical in the videogames world). **It also uses a "y-is-up" coordinate system**.

+**Blender favors meters or feet as its scenes' distance units, instead** (to the point that some processes, such as cloth simulations and automatic weighting from bones, will break or fail if the objects involved don't have reasonable real world sizes in those units, at least temporarily while executing those processes).
+Also, and in this its a bit of a rarity in the art-oriented 3D apps world, and **it uses a "z-is-up" coordinate system**.

+**So, when one imports SWTOR objects with the .gr2 importer set to neutral settings, they show up a tenth of the size we might expect them to have.
+Also, they all happen to have a rotation of 90º in the x-axis despite standing upright**.
+Without it, they would appear tumbled backwards.

+This is not much of an issue.
+Everything appears natural, if tiny (we might have to adjust the View settings' Clip Start to 0.01 to avoid clipping through the models when we get close).
+We can also scale them up, temporarily or long term, to get them up to real world sizes (a x10 factor usually suffices).

+But the moment we want to do advanced or complicated things (constraining extra armatures to SWTOR's ones, mixing assets from outside the game world…), **we *might* want to do some "Apply Transformations" (with special settings available in Blender's Undo Box) to get all those issues permanently sorted out (at the object's mesh level instead of at merely the object level) so that the models work as if they had been created in Blender**.

+It's something that we might never need, or we might be needing all the time, hence the following settings:

 ### .gr2 objects/armatures/characters import settings:
-* **Import Collision Mesh**: old option that used to be only available in the importer's file browser.
+* **Import Collision Mesh**: old option that used to only be available in the importer's file browser.
+Imports a box surrounding the object that the game uses to keep players from walking through the object.
+It might be of interest when porting SWTOR objects to other 3D engines.
-* **Name Imported Objects as Filenames**: typically, the imported object or its main mesh's internal "art name" matches the filename, but not always, which leads to issues if using the former.
-Ticking it solves, for example, a name mismatch in Nautolan heads' tentacles strap object that crashes their assembling.
+* **Name Imported Objects as Filenames**: typically, the imported object's (or, if the file holds several meshes, its main mesh's) internal "art name" matches the filename, but not always, which leads to issues if using the former.
+Ticking this checkbox solves, for example, a name mismatch in Nautolan heads' tentacles straps that crashes their assembling.

   The resulted Blender object's mesh's name is always the internal "art name", which is a way to become aware of such mismatches.
 * **'Apply' Axis Conversion**: does the Z-is-Up x=90º rotation at the mesh level instead of at the object level, which spares us dealing with rotation inheritance issues.
 * **Scale Imported Objects/Characters**: scales all object/armature imports by a factor at the mesh level, which spares us dealing with scale inheritance issues.
 * **Scale factor**: the one applied when the aforementioned option is activated.

-The .gr2 importer annotates the axis and scale data in the imported objects so that other tools can be aware of those and act accordingly, such as when importing characters or applying animations.
+The .gr2 importer annotates the imported objects with the axis and scale data so that other tools can be aware of those and act accordingly, such as when importing characters or applying animations.

 ### .jba animations import settings:

 * **Ignore Facial Bones' Translation data**: old option that used to be only available in the importer's file browser.
-That data doesn't work well, so, typically we ignore it.
+That data doesn't work well and makes a mess of the characters' face, so, typically we tick it.
 * **Delete 180º Rotation**: deletes the 'bip01' bone's keyframes and changes its rotation so that animations don't make the characters face away from us.

-The .jba importer uses the skeleton object to animate's annotated axis and scale settings to scale the animation's translation data accordingly.
-If unavailable (because of, for example, being older than this add-on's update), it'll use the .gr2 importer' scale and axis settings instead.
+The .jba importer uses the skeleton object's annotated axis and scale settings to scale the animation's translation data accordingly.
+If unavailable (because of, for example, being older than this add-on's update), it'll use the .gr2 importer' current scale and axis settings instead.

 ### .json character import settings: